KishorAlagappan/Car-price-prediction-app/README.md

 # `Car price prediction app`
 **Project Description:** Car Price Prediction

-I undertook a project focused on car price prediction.
+I undertook a project focused on the car price prediction.
 The objective of this project was to develop a predictive model that could accurately estimate the prices of cars based on various features.
-This project allowed me to apply my skills in data analysis, data visualization, machine learning, and in programming to solve a real-world problem.
+This project allowed me to apply my skills in data analysis, data visualization, machine learning, and programming to solve real-world problems.

 **`Key-Points`**